 Whitmore’s jaw dropped.
 “I wanted to do something different.
 Last time, you said I was too soft.”

 “So you freaking rape me!”
 Jessica squealed.

 “No!
 No!”
-Whitmore sat up, and taking the sheets, he tried to pull her back down to the bed.
+Whitmore sat up, and grabbing the corner of the sheets, he tried to pull her back down to the bed.

 Jessica yanked the covers away.
 “Don’t touch me!”

 Whitmore stood to his feet, and Jessica backed into the dresser, knocking the mirror against the wall.
-“I would never hurt you, Jessica,” Whitmore said, holding his hands up in surrender.
+“I would never hurt you, Jessica,” Whitmore said.
+He raised his hands in surrender.

 “So when a woman says, ‘Stop it,’ what does that mean to you?
 Go harder?”

 “Get up.”
 Jessica said.
-“Don’t turn this on me.”
+“Don’t turn this around on me.”
 Whitmore often tried to present himself as innocent.
-His only goal was to please her, he couldn’t help that her requests were ambiguous and, as a result, misinterpreted.
+His only goal was to please her, he defended, he couldn’t help that her requests were ambiguous and, as a result, misinterpreted.

 Jessica had complained about his lovemaking months ago.
 He always did the same thing—humped her until his back hunched into a tortoise shell, then lowered his face between her thighs and finished her off with his tongue.
 She had gotten bored with it.
 She had wanted him to try new positions.
 He was always so gentle, focused on appeasing her and making sure she felt his compassion in his movements.
 She was sick of making love.
 She was sick of the endless romance.
 She just wanted to have fun.